-Bring A Will Contest Or Defend Your Loved One’s Will Or Trust
+Do You Wish To Bring A Will Contest Or Defend Your Loved One’s Will Or Trust?

 You may find yourself on either side of a legal challenge of a trust or will after a loved one’s death:

-Regardless of your position in a fight over an estate and a will/trust, you need qualified legal counsel as soon as possible.
+Regardless of your position in an estate or trust dispute, you need qualified legal counsel as soon as possible.
 Some will contests can be prevented before they get off the ground or resolved quickly through negotiations or mediation.
-Others carry high stakes and strongly opposing perspectives — and consequently end up before a judge.
+Others carry high stakes and strongly opposing perspectives – and consequently end up before a judge.

-Will contests are not uncommon but they are difficult to win.
-A skillful analysis of the inheritance disputes under question is an essential first step.
+Will contests are not uncommon, but they can be difficult to win.
+A skillful analysis of the estate dispute by qualified probate counsel is an essential first step.

 What Are Typical Grounds For A Will/Trust Contest?